 They were also forced to work tirelessly sometimes as many sixteen hours a day in intense heat simply to maintain the settlement.
-It was too much and sick, weak and malnourished they dying at a rate of ten a day.
+It was too much and sick, weak and malnourished they were dying at a rate of ten a day.

-Paterson and the other leaders of the expedition who lived separately from the other colonists and recoiled from manual labour causing much resentment tempered their anguish with ample supplies of wine and rum as they argued over the best possible course of action – should they stay or should they go?
-If they remained they may all die, if they returned it would be to penury and public humiliation - neither prospect was an attractive one.
+Paterson and the other leaders of the expedition who lived separately from the other colonists and recoiled from manual labour causing much resentment tempered their anguish with ample supplies of wine and rum as they argued over the best possible course of action – should they stay, or should they go?
+If they remained, they may all die, if they returned it would be to penury and public humiliation - neither prospect was an attractive one.

 As it turned out the decision was made for them.